 Community grants program

-Applications have now closed.
-The next round will open in March 2022.
+Applications are now closed!
+The next round will open in March 2023.

 Council’s Community Grants Program, offers financial support to not-for-profit community organisations, groups and associations for projects, exhibitions and/or performances that contribute to the municipality and support Council’s vision.